-At Pampa we have a genuine understanding that we are accountable for our impact on Mother Earth.
+We recognise that we are accountable for our impact on Mother Earth.

 We love wool, especially sheep and llama’s wool which we use in all our handwoven rugs and textiles.
 Wool on its own is a natural, breathable and renewable fibre with low environmental impact and provides warmth and comfort to any room.
-All of our rugs are made from 100% hand-spun sheep wool, except for our intricate weave rugs which have a hidden internal cotton warp, which amounts to only a 3% to 4% of the fibre used in these rugs.
+All of our rugs are made from 100% hand-spun sheep wool, except for our intricate weave rugs which have a hidden internal cotton warp, which amounts to 3% to 4% of the fibre used in these rugs.

-Our cushions are all handwoven with 100% sheep’s wool, except for the Porteño and Puna cushions which have the underside made of fabric from a local Argentinean supplier and then finished by a very small group of tailors.
+Our cushions are all handwoven with 100% sheep’s wool, except for the Porteño and Puna cushions, which have the underside made of fabric from a local Argentinean supplier and then finished by a very small group of tailors.

 The inserts we use inside of our cushions are filled with a PET fibre which is derived from cleaned and recycled water bottles.
-For every kilogram of PET fibre produced, more than 70 water bottle can be saved from going into landfill or potentially our oceans.
+For every kilogram of PET fibre produced, more than 70 water bottles can be saved from going into landfill or potentially our oceans.

 We love the way that this kind of natural leather ages, much like a good wine.
 It will accumulate small marks and variations that add authenticity and document the beauty of the aging process.

-For some of the brighter, more intense colours we occasionally use, such as blues and reds, these are produced from mineral dyes that we source for the weavers from a supplier in Buenos Aires.
+For some of the brighter, more intense colours we occasionally use, (such as blues and reds) these are produced from mineral dyes that we source for the weavers from a supplier in Buenos Aires.

 Many of our garments don’t use dyes at all, and are simply woven from virgin wool.
 These are the pieces which we celebrate the most as they have even less environmental impact.
-For instance, our classic Puna throws which come in natural, light brown, tobacco and black are woven from 100% virgin llama wool that have simply been cleaned, spun and woven.
+For example, our classic Puna throws which come in natural, light brown, tobacco and black are woven from 100% virgin llama wool that have simply been cleaned, spun and woven.
 All of our grey and natural wool cushions are also 100% virgin wool.

-Our products that are produced in remote Argentina travel by local bus services from the closest town to the weavers, to our office in Buenos Aires.
+The products that are produced in remote Argentina travel by local bus services from the closest town to the weavers, to our office in Buenos Aires.